All Episodes

 You're very kind.

-So why can't Ukrainian pilots go to Rammstein in Germany, pick up the tr the planes and fly them back?
+So why can't Ukrainian pilots go to Ramstein in Germany, pick up the planes and fly them back?

-We're not gonna send our pilots to fly MiG jets into uh to Ukraine.
+We're not going to send our pilots to fly MiG jets into Ukraine.

 It would have to be Ukrainian pilots anyway.

-I I don't understand why the day before Blinken Winken Blinken was all excited about the idea of Poland giving these MiGs to the Ukrainians, and then the Pentagon uh comes out afterwards and says, No, no, no, no, we're against that.
+I don't understand why the day before Blinken, Winken Blinken, was all excited about the idea of Poland giving these MiGs to the Ukrainians, and then the Pentagon comes out afterwards and says, no, no, no, no, we're against that.

-Now, we're told, and I don't I don't really believe it.
+Now, we're told, and I don't really believe it.

 I think the Biden administration is dead set against the Ukrainians having fighter jets in this conflict because they don't want to make Vladimir mad.